-That your heart for once wants something free to be had”.
+That your heart now truly wants something free to be had’.

-(But the kids, of course, knew him only as Grandpa).
+(But of course the kids only knew him only as Grandpa).

-But the older daughter, Sally, had a question instead.
+But his smart little daughter had a question instead.

-“But you said it was true, so I’m rather confused.
+“You said it was a true story, so I’m rather confused.

-Enough to give Nicola strength to conjure a light.”
+Nicola had just enough strength to conjure that light.”

 And then out of nowhere, with a wave and a flare,

-the mother made fairy lights which danced in the air!
+their mother made fairy lights that danced in the air!